Honey171/salesforce-clone/README.md

 Is it responsive like salesforce?

-- Yes everything is responsive
+- Yes, everything is responsive

-What did i use for create this clone?
+What did i use to create this clone?

 - React.js, tailwindcss, recoil(for mobileNavbar section states), react-router-dom, react-icons and salesforce's images

-You can see the clone here: honey-salesforce-clone.netlify.app
+You can see the clone here: https://honey-salesforce-clone.netlify.app/